 - You can have another job at the same time, either full-time or part-time

-- You can "test the waters" to see if you really want to go into this career
+- You can “test the waters” to see if being a small business owner is right for you

 - You can go to school to complete your training, and earn money on the side to pay for it